 Fastly (FSLY) Outpaces Stock Market Gains: What You Should Know

-FSLY will be looking to display strength as it nears its next earnings release.
-On that day, FSLY is projected to report earnings of $0 per share, which would represent year-over-year growth of 100%.
-Meanwhile, our latest consensus estimate is calling for revenue of $74.92 million, up 50.44% from the prior-year quarter.
+Wall Street will be looking for positivity from FSLY as it approaches its next earnings report date.
+The company is expected to report EPS of $0, up 100% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $74.92 million, up 50.44% from the year-ago period.

 For the full year, our Zacks Consensus Estimates are projecting earnings of -$0.03 per share and revenue of $299.75 million, which would represent changes of +94.23% and +49.53%, respectively, from the prior year.

-Investors should also note any recent changes to analyst estimates for FSLY.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Any recent changes to analyst estimates for FSLY should also be noted by investors.
+These revisions help to show the ever-changing nature of near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 1.8% lower.
-FSLY is currently sporting a Zacks Rank of #4 (Sell).
+The Zacks Consensus EPS estimate has moved 1.8% lower within the past month.
+FSLY is holding a Zacks Rank of #4 (Sell) right now.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.